tjhop/tmuxer/README.md

 $ tmuxer -h
 Usage:
     -h, --help              Show help
-    -c, --command           Set command to be executed in each pane (default: `echo {}`).
+    -b, --blank [<integer>] How many blank tmux panes to create in the new window -c, --command           Set command to be executed in each pane (default: `echo {}`).
 The command should contain `{}` where you intend to substitute the pane's target argument.
 Multiple substituions can be made per pane.
                                 For example: `dig {} +short`